Software as a Service Partner Support Policy

 Service Pack | A sub-version of the Named Version that includes maintenance release, bug fixes, cumulative Patches, and enhancements (For example, Service Pack 1) |

-| Scheduled Downtime.
+Scheduled Downtime | Any downtime communicated with an advance notice of a minimum of 48 hours to OEM for maintenance of SaaS Services shall be treated as Scheduled Downtime.
 Digitate shall undertake reasonable efforts to prevent major impact to OEM’s operations upon specific request from OEM.
 Maximum scheduled downtime in a month shall be 4 hours. |

 Software Version | The underlying version of the SaaS Instance. |